backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/KMS.md

 	- To copy snapshots across accounts we need a [[KMS#^bd14fe|Custom Key Policy]]
 	- *Steps* on how to copy a snapshot:
 		- Create a Snapshot, encrypted with your CMK (either customer managed or AWS managed).
-		- Attach a custom KMS Key Policy to authorise cross-account access
+		- *Attach a custom KMS Key Policy to authorise cross-account access*
 		- Share the encrypted snapshot
-		- After decrypting the snapshot with the shared key (in target) create a copy of the Snapshot,
-		- Encrypt it with a KMS Key in your account
+		- After decrypting the snapshot with the shared key (in target) create a copy of the Snapshot and encrypt it with a different KMS Key in the target account.
-		- Create a volume from the snapshot
+		- Create a volume from the snapshot.

 ### KMS Key Policies
 - These are **resource based policies** similar to bucket policies in S3.
 The *main difference is that we cannot control access without them*.